EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 # - Preparing, Assembling, and Installing the Shuttle
-WIP
+WIP [need to add pictures and part links]
 All Stealthchanger shuttle designs need to have bushings installed in the corresponding hex-slot holes.
 Some people glue them in, but the intention is for them to be a near-pressfit.
 The specific bushings you'll want are (4mm?) oilless bearings. [insert link to adequate option here]

 There is a hole for an M3 heat set insert that can go into the bottom center of the shuttle along where the MGN rail shuttle connects - I have yet to see anyone use this hole for anything, so skip adding a heat set here. [picture]

 Below the above hole, there are two more holes for M3 heat set inserts.
 Those are to connect the X axis endstop prod in my design, but are absent in the original design.
 You will need to install heat sets there to use the X axis endstop prod.

-Next, you need 3 6x3mm neodymium magnets.
+Next, you need 3 6x2mm neodymium magnets.
 The ones you want to get are N52 with a working temperature rating of 80c.
 N52 magnets are very strong variants of neodymium and 80c will put you far and beyond the temperature your magnets should ever hit.
 If you just buy a generic unlabelled pack of neodymium magnets, you will probably get N42s - not as strong, and usually max working temp rating of 60c.
 These can still work, but I like the strength and safety margins of the N52's, and it's worth a few more dollars for a lifetime supply.

 In my redesign of the shuttle, I extended the "fin" at the top so you can trim it only as low as is needed for the backplate to seat fully using some flush cutters.
 I suggest taking off 1mm of material from that fin at a time until you get the backplate almost fully seated to the shuttle, then file or sand down the rest until your backplate is fully there.
 The original design has this fin already designed to match up "perfectly" with the backplates - however, in my experience, stacking tolerances lead to that fin sometimes being just too short.